-After an uneventful overnight flight to Charles De Gaulle (CDG) where I got to practice a little French on the long suffering airport staff, I transferred to the Nuremberg (NUE) flight and was less accomplished in German.
-The flight was fun, as the smaller planes usually are.
-The onboard breakfast was a short black coffee and a sweet bread, the signal my European adventure was underway.
+After the overnight flight to Charles De Gaulle (CDG), I practices a little French on the long suffering airport staff.
+Then I transferred to the Nuremberg (NUE) flight and was less accomplished in German.

 After lunch, I took a taxi to the docks where normally you meet the ship for embarkation.
 Instead we had motor coaches for a short ride to Vilshofen.
 AmaWaterways had the buses ready as the Danube was under threat of closure between Regensburg and Vilshofen due to low water levels.
 Pretty impressive planning and operational organization, considering that until the last minute even they did not know what would happen.
 At all stages AmaWaterways kept us informed.
-They even proffered a complete alternate itinerary which I am glad we took as it was even better.
-They always had the whole thing under control.
+I was even offered an alternate itinerary which was even better.
 That’s how you tell a good operator, they cope seamlessly when things change from the plan.

 Upon embarkation of the AmaCerto the guests were welcomed aboard by the staff lining the twin staircases and individually escorted to their cabin.
 We then assembled in the main lounge for a welcome drink an introduction to the staff, the ship and how things would run (like clockwork) for the next 8 days.

 At the end of the briefing, we were invited into a hospitality tent dockside for an Oktoberfest beer festival.
 This was great fun as there were local beers, an ‘Oompah’ band, dancing and the staff were traditionally dressed in Lederhosen (leather trousers) and Dirndl (ruffled apron dress).
 After a beer and hot pretzel, we sauntered back on board for dinner.